bleedles/PremiereProFileCollector/README.md

 ## Limitations & Known Issues

-1. **Phase 5 (Project Relinking)** - Deferred as optional enhancement
+1. **Premiere Pro Version Compatibility**
-   - Would automatically update file paths in collected project
+   - Project relinking tested with modern Premiere Pro versions
-   - Complex to implement reliably across all Premiere Pro versions
+   - Older versions may have different XML schemas

 2. **No Icon Support** - UXP has limited icon capabilities
    - Using text labels only for now